 The second school helps page load times through typography.
 This occurs in two ways.
 The first: using large-format display fonts creates a visually appealing and eye-catching page without the hassle of loading an image.
 The second: icon fonts, fonts specially designed to display common, plain-color graphics, can be used in place of many graphics to help reduce load times.
 By implementing these two solutions, your site will look more distinctive, and appear quicker, satisfying the eyes and attention spans of eager readers.

 Creating a website is not what it once was.
 From the early days of XHTML to the new era of expressive web design, users and businesses alike are learning the ropes and improving their appeal in the process.
-In 2014, make your website a priority with a visual and usability overhaul, and enjoy the extra revenue that such a simple change can bring.
+Make your website a priority with a visual and usability overhaul, and enjoy the extra revenue that such a simple change can bring.